Writing blog posts that people actually read is one of the most valuable skills you need to have

 Topic research for your blog posts

 Great winning topic ideas won’t come out of your head most of the time.
-First , you need to know what to blog about.

 To get the great topic idea– you need to make use of certain tools, your intuition, and also validate it.

-You can also make use of the tool BuzzSumo.
+For this, you can also make use of the tool BuzzSumo.

-Or you can also search for the best pages of a site with more backlinks.
 In this way, you can be pretty sure that if you publish an epic article on a similar topic you too get more backlinks.

-For keyword research, I highly suggest you using SEMrush.
+For keyword research, I highly suggest you using Semrush.
 It is a great tool for competitor keyword research, as it has the largest keyword database on the internet.

-Akshay recommends: How to Choose a Blogging Niche?
+👉 Learn more: How to Choose a Blogging Niche?
 (Don’t Regret Later!)

 Audience research – Define target audience

-You need to create an ideal reader avatar.
-You need to determine who is the ideal reader of your blog, and list down the following things.
+You need to determine who is the ideal reader of your blog.

 How to research content for your blog?